AdelGitGud/yd-vector/README.md

 # yd-vector
-A vector with of useless extra functionalities.
+A vector with useless extra functionalities.